sippy-platform/mellow-css/mellow-css/hugo/content/components/button-groups.md

 ---

 ## Simple group
-Wrap your buttons with a `.btn-group` to make them appear as a single unit.
+Wrap your buttons with a `btn-group` to make them appear as a single unit.

 {{<example>}}
 <div class="btn-group" role="group">